Mizgin56/Mizgin56/README.md

 - 👋 Hi, I’m @Mizgin56
 - 👀 I’m interested in
 i am interested in software
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning  java
-I am learning java
 - 💞️ I’m looking to collaborate on ...
 -
 - 📫 How to reach me ...